anisbet/pipe/Readme.md

   -1 - Increment value in specified columns.
   -3 - Increment value in specified columns by a specific step.
   -4 - Output difference between this and previous line.
-  -k - Run a series of scripted commands.
+  -k - Run perl script on column data.
   -L - Output only specified lines, or range of lines.
   -A - Displays line numbers or summary of duplicates if '-d' is selected.
   -J - Displays sum over group if '-d' is selected.